RiccoFerraro/MyReads/README.md

 ﻿This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 The Application was written with Typescript v2.7.2 and the ‘react-scripts-ts’ npm module.
 Rather than npm I used yarn for package management as well as to alias scripts.
 To use this application you must install and use yarn instead of npm.

+To Install yarn follow the link: https://yarnpkg.com/en/docs/install

+Once you have installed Yarn.
+To Use the application.
+First navigate to the MyReads Project, then type:
+`yarn install`

+once that process is complete type:
+`yarn build`

+once that process is complete type:
+`yarn start`

 Below you will find some information on how to perform common tasks.<br>